debjitpaul/debjit/_pages/about.md

                                 <a href="https://dlab.epfl.ch/" target="_blank">dLab</a>, and
                                 <a href="https://nlp.epfl.ch/" target="_blank">NLP</a> --> at
                           <a href="https://www.epfl.ch/" target="_blank">EPFL</a>.
 Before EPFL, I completed my Ph.D. under the supervision of
-                          <a href="http://www.cl.uni-heidelberg.de/~frank/" target="_blank"> Anette Frank </a> in the Department of Computational Linguistics at Heidelberg University and also a part of <a href="https://www.aiphes.tu-darmstadt.de/de/aiphes/" target="_blank">Research Training Group AIPHES</a>.
+                          <a href="http://www.cl.uni-heidelberg.de/~frank/" target="_blank"> Anette Frank </a> in the Department of Computational Linguistics at Heidelberg University and also a part of <a href="https://www.aiphes.tu-darmstadt.de/de/aiphes/" target="_blank">Research Training Group AIPHES</a>. <br />

-**Research interests**: The core of my research lies at the convergence of Linguistics, Cognitive Science, and AI.
+<b>Research interests</b>: The core of my research lies at the convergence of Linguistics, Cognitive Science, and AI.
 Currently, my research focuses on (controllable) text generation, (social) commonsense reasoning, and unsupervised learning.

-The research topics that I focus on are as follows : <br />
+The research topics that I focus on are as follows: <br />
-1. Neuro-Symbolic Reasoning: Enhancing the reasoning capabilities of AI systems by building methods that can integrate structured knowledge in NLP systems.
+1. <b> Neuro-Symbolic Reasoning </b>: Enhancing the reasoning capabilities of AI systems by building methods that can integrate structured knowledge in NLP systems. <br />
-2. Interactive methods: Focusing on building interactive methods that make human interaction with AI more intuitive.
+2. <b> Interactive methods </b>: Focusing on building interactive methods that make human interaction with AI more intuitive. <br />
-3. Commonsense Reasoning: Building data and models using commonsense knowledge from language and graphs for commonsense reasoning and applications of commonsense reasoning.
+3. <b> Commonsense Reasoning </b>: Building data and models using commonsense knowledge from language and graphs for commonsense reasoning and applications of commonsense reasoning. <br />

 Finally, my long-term research objective is to imbue machines with human-like communication abilities and commonsense knowledge and reasoning capabilities.
 Build AI systems that can do complex interplay between language, knowledge representation, and cognitive reasoning processes.